songster-sa/aws-developer-associate-notes/readme.md

 - when need to use SSH key pair across region - generate public key and import in all region instances
 - fargate and lambda both are serverless - hence when dealing with rest API, you they alone not sufficient, you need API Gateway

-- AWS greengrass
+- AWS greengrass - IoT - operate offline, act locally, secure comm
-- AWS AppSync
+- AWS AppSync - for GraphQL - manage mobile data when offline
-- Websockets
+- Websockets - bi-directional comm API
 - GraphQL - graph query language

 ## some architectures